scuzzydude/asimov/asimov.md

 I never had the nerve to ask Steve or anybody else what Steve's actual job was, he was a member of the technical staff and knew everything.
 His role on our team was performance.
 His role for our software development team was to greenlight the performance of our software.

 My approach is always code first, research later.
 In the early days of our discussion, I had already ported a basic version of Psuite and proven that the performance would be within 1% of our DOS tool.
-These were spinning HDDs, and even though we were testing the fastest available on the market, they were terribly slow compared to most other subsystems on a server, and I had the general attitude that performance methodology was not a big of deal.
+These were spinning HDDs, and even though we were testing the fastest available on the market, they were terribly slow compared to most other subsystems on a server, and I had the general attitude that performance methodology was not a big deal.
 My biggest challenge was on the functional side, where we did not have the same visibility to SCSI protocol compliance that we did with our DOS built-in driver.
-I had the support of my manager with the relative performance, with the caveat, "As long as Steve is okay with it."
+I had the support of my manager for the relative performance, with the caveat, "As long as Steve is okay with it."

 Steve wasn't okay with it.
 After presenting my 1% data, Steve tore my plan apart, coming up with a list of around ten performance items that I would have to address.
 I seem to recall that at least half of the list were things that weren't even measurable with our DOS tools, so not only did I have to code these new measurement techniques on Windows, with its rich libraries I could leverage, but then go figure out how to back-port the same techniques to DOS so that I could prove to Steve there was no difference.